refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/chakra-ui/add-delete-feature.md

     },
     ```

-    `recordItemId` is the id of the record you want to delete.
+You can now delete a record from the list page by clicking on the delete button of any blog post.

-Now, you can try to delete a record from the list page.
-Just click on the delete button of the record you want to delete and confirm the deletion.
+> For more information, refer to the [`<DeleteButton/>` documentation&#8594](/docs/api-reference/chakra-ui/components/buttons/delete-button/)

-## Enabling Delete Feature on Show Page and Edit Page
+## Enabling the Delete Feature on Show and Edit Pages

-When we define a resource, we can enable the delete feature on the show page and edit page by setting the `canDelete` property in `meta` to `true` as shown below:
+We can enable the delete feature on both show and edit pages while we are defining a resource by setting the `canDelete` property in the `meta` to `true` as shown below:

 ```tsx src="src/App.tsx"
 import { Refine } from "@refinedev/core";